isontheline/pro.webssh.net/documentation/src/docs/documentation/help/howtos/run-snippet-on-multiple-hosts.md

 * **No terminal, no PTY**: the command runs on an SSH *exec* channel.
 Interactive programs (`top`, `vim`, `tmux`…), `sudo` asking for a password and any prompt will block until the timeout.
 Prefer `sudo -n`, `apt-get -y`, `DEBIAN_FRONTEND=noninteractive`… or set up `NOPASSWD` in `sudoers`.
 * **Snippets sending key strokes** (`<ctrl-…>`, `<esc>`, `<tab>`…) are refused: they need a terminal.
-* **Timeout**: a command still running after the timeout is stopped (the channel is closed, which ends the remote process) and reported as *Timed out*.
+* **Timeout**: off by default.
+When set, a command still running after the timeout is stopped (the channel is closed, which ends the remote process) and reported as *Timed out*.
 * **Output** is kept up to 256 KB per host.
 * **mosh** and **Telnet** connections are not eligible.